 - Read nail polish labels: 'three-free' or 'five-free' formulations exclude DBP and toluene

 The highest-leverage single change is switching personal care products — not because DEHP in food packaging doesn't matter, but because the Swan 2005 data showed the strongest developmental signals came from the metabolites of DEP, DBP and DiBP, which are the phthalates in fragrance, nail polish and cosmetics.
-The tap water guide covers the water side of the equation.
+For DEHP specifically — the food-contact and medical-device exposure most people associate with the word 'phthalate' — the DEHP profile walks through the regrettable-substitution pattern that produced DINCH and DEHTP.

 Frequently asked questions